Entrepreneur, 13, gets Intel funding for low-cost Braille printer

 After the announcement, Banerjee had to bone up on unfamiliar terms such as “venture capital.”

 He also needed to convince adults to co-sign his funding and patent documents.
-Among the company officials he turned to: Braigo’s president, his mom, Malini.
+Among the company officials he turned to: his mom, Malini, Braigo’s president.

 This is the second Intel investment connected to the Banerjee family.
 His dad, Neil, works for Kno, an education start-up that Intel bought last year.